-- To attain two side bands with carrier.
-The carrier should be modulated with audio signal by the simple modulator (Not Balanced Modulator).
+- To attain two side bands with the carrier.
+The carrier should be modulated with an audio signal by the simple modulator (Not a Balanced Modulator).
 Let the carrier frequency is 100 KHz and the audio frequency range is about 100 Hz to 5 KHz.
-After modulation, the result is LSB, USB and Carrier.
+After modulation, the result is LSB, USB, and Carrier.
 LSB is ranging between 95,000 Hz and the USB is ranging between 100100 Hz to 105,000 Hz.
-The carrier is of 100 KHz.
+The carrier is 100 KHz.

-- These two side bands and the carrier is then fed to the mixer where they mixed with the carrier of high frequency ( say 15 MHz depends upon transmission).
-The output frequency thus being raised to the value desired for transmission.
+- These two sidebands and the carrier are then fed to the mixer where they are mixed with the carrier of high frequency ( say 15 MHz depending upon transmission).
+The output frequency is thus raised to the value desired for transmission.

-- Then these high frequency double side bands with carrier are amplified in driver and power amplifier stages and then fed to the aerial for the transmission
+- Then these high-frequency double-side bands with carriers are amplified in driver and power amplifier stages and then fed to the aerial for the transmission

-DSB-SC (Double side band suppressed carrier) transmission is achieved by modulating a carrier with an audio signal through a balanced modulator.
-The block diagram is shows such transmission.
+DSB-SC (Double sideband suppressed carrier) transmission is achieved by modulating a carrier with an audio signal through a balanced modulator.
+The block diagram shows such transmission.

 - Message signal after amplification is fed to the balanced modulator whose frequency range is between 100 Hz to 5 KHz.

 - A balanced modulator receives two input signals: the message signal and the carrier signal.
-The function of the balanced modulator is to generate an amplitude modulated signal having two side bands, at same time canceling out the carrier signal.
+The function of the balanced modulator is to generate an amplitude-modulated signal having two sidebands, at the same time canceling out the carrier signal.

-- The upper side band USB range includes the carrier plus the message frequencies; The lower side band LSB range contains the carrier minus the message frequencies.
-This action is displayed in figure.
+- The upper sideband USB range includes the carrier plus the message frequencies; The lower sideband LSB range contains the carrier minus the message frequencies.
+This action is displayed in the figure.

-- Then both side bands are fed to the balanced mixer where the frequencies of two side bands are yet raised with the crystal oscillator or synthesizer.
+- Then both sidebands are fed to the balanced mixer where the frequencies of the two sidebands are yet raised with the crystal oscillator or synthesizer.

 - Then the signal is fed to the linear amplifiers to achieve sufficient power for transmission.
-This signal is then radiated through aerial to air.
+This signal is then radiated from aerial to air.